ASLP-lab/Automatic-Song-Aesthetics-Evaluation-Challenge/content/homepage_sections/general_description.md

 ## News and Updates

-**November 15, 2025**: We have updated the formula and threshold for Top-Tier Accuracy.
-Detailed information is available under the "Evaluation" section on the homepage of our official website.
+**November 15, 2025**: We have updated the formula and threshold for calculating Top-Tier Accuracy with detailed information available at the Evaluation section below.

-**November 10, 2025**: We have sent the test set and Submission Instructions to all successfully registered teams via email.
-You can also find the Submission Instructions on the official website homepage, and the test set download link on the two respective track pages.
+**November 10, 2025**: We have sent the test set and submission Instructions to all successfully registered teams via email.
+These are also available in the respective track pages.
+Kindly note that the final submission deadline is **23:59 November 20, 2025 (AoE time)**.

 ## Call for Participation